Lua Getsinger: Memorialization and commentary

 Another motif among the early Baháʼís was being a sense of being “chosen” and tested: a quote reported from the Getsingers and in Edward's pilgrim notes published in Star of the West in 1915 says “In this Day every one must be tested, as the time of the 'chosen ones' to prove their worth is indeed very short….
 All who fail to attain to the standard through the tests are relegated to the 'many who are called.'"
-But this was not an individual salvation being envisioned but a enterprise on a planetary scale.
+But this was not an individual salvation being envisioned but an enterprise on a planetary scale.

 "In fulfillment of May’s prophecy, Lua Getsinger has arguably become the foremost popular female exemplar in the western Baháʼí community, after Táhiríh herself.”
 Lua is among a list of graves of women believers were enjoined to visit.
 "The development of these more culturally accessible western female models conformed to modernist and feminist mythological patterns of heroization.
 Average, even weak or flawed women (i.e. not men) such as the ailing May Maxwell, the 'timid' Agnes Alexander, and the frumpy, poor, ill Martha Root could, after being providentially 'chosen,' and divinely assisted by the transformative power of the 'new revelation,' arise to save the world.
 Within the Baháʼí community, this band of women became the première exponents and western exemplars of the Faith.
 These western female religious paradigms, who exhibited many of the qualities identified with feminist ideals of the self-reliant, independent, self-actualizing, 'modern' woman, acted as inspirational models for their peers and succeeding generations."

 "However, like a saint, Lua did not succumb (in community memory, at least) to death.
 By 1924, she was already 'immortalized' within the Baháʼí community, in part for her prolific spiritual 'mothering'.
 Mariam Haney attributes Lua’s greatness to sacrifice, writing, '…for among the world's great women there are none who should come nearer receiving honor and distinction than those who in truth share the suffering and sorrows of their fellow human beings, and who offer the sacrifice of their own life that others may live.'
 Haney interprets Lua’s 'martyrdom' as self-chosen so 'that others may live,' echoing Biblical allusions to sacrifice ransoming spiritual 'life.'
 In this way, 'martyrdom' becomes thoroughly hybridized as both a physical and a daily lived spiritual condition.
 By equating Lua Getsinger with Persian martyrs, Haney reverses the Orientalism that Edward said claims portrays eastern men as weak and feminised.
 In this case, male 'Orientals' set the standards for heroism, and western females, by being compared to them, symbolically acquired stereotypically masculinised attributes like bravery, independence, fortitude and loyalty.”